 - Cover the figs once again with cheesecloth.
 You will need to tuck the cloth into the rack to fully protect them from insects during drying.

 - Put the rack with the figs into direct sunlight.
-You may need to do this for two to three days (2 to 3 days), turning it over on its side every time you put it out, to ensure you can dry it evenly.
+You may need to do this for several days (2 to 3 days minimum), turning the figs over every time you put it out, to ensure even drying.

 - Make sure also that there is enough amount of sunlight and that you won’t put your figs in the shade because the figs might end up spoiled before they even got dried.
 Bring your figs inside before night time to ensure they won’t be wet with dew.